Skip to main content

 (Oct.
 15, 2014) — University of Kentucky senior, Jaye "Jaxcy" Odom, of Albuquerque, New Mexico, has received the Chickasaw Nation Lifetime Scholarship.
 This honor is awarded to tribal citizens who are full-time students pursuing a degree from an accredited institution of higher education.
 Odom has been involved with the Chickasaw Nation through her attendance of tribal meetings and participation in activities to promote pride in Native American culture.

 "When I found out that I had been awarded the Chickasaw Lifetime Scholarship, I was elated.
-It was an indescribable honor to be a recipient of this highly competitive scholarship, and it meant a lot to me that my
+It was an indescribable honor to be a recipient of this highly competitive scholarship, and it meant a

 by Gail Hairston